 The unit requirement in a major varies substantially from major to major.
-Some majors require as few as 33 semester units while others require as many as 104 units.
 Refer to the Department listings for the specific requirements of any particular major.

 C. Upper-Division Baccalaureate Writing Requirement

 The university requires that every person completing a bachelor's degree under 1980-81 and later catalog requirements, demonstrate writing ability acceptable for graduation.
 The upper-division writing requirement has two parts; students must satisfy each: